 - Marriott Bonvoy

-For other eligible purchases, enjoy purchase protection again damage or theft for 120 days and extend the U.S. manufacturer’s warranty by one year.
+For other eligible purchases, you’ll enjoy purchase protection against damage or theft for 120 days, and it extends the U.S. manufacturer’s warranty by one year.

 There are other Chase cards that have better rewards programs, but the Chase Sapphire Preferred is easy to use without wading through complicated terms and conditions.